Water source heat pumps (WSHPs) have been in use since the late 1940s and transfer warmth from a source of water to a property.

 Before you can decide whether you are going to purchase a water source heat pump you will need to consider its suitability.
 Very much like air source heat pumps or ground source heat pumps, it may be necessary to install underfloor heating and bigger radiators in order to get the most benefit from a water source heat pump.

-There are several other factors to take into consideration when it comes to water source heat pumps:
+There are several other factors to take into consideration:

 Do you have access to a sufficient water supply?